CPK Insurance

 Most New Hampshire delivery operations review commercial auto coverage for couriers, plus inland marine or package loss coverage if goods, tools, or mobile property are in transit between stops.

 If your business has 1 or more employees, workers' compensation is required in New Hampshire.
-Sole proprietors, partners, and LLC members are listed as exemptions in the state data provided.
+Sole proprietors, partners, and LLC members are exempt.

 Yes, a delivery company insurance quote in New Hampshire can include driver liability insurance, general liability, and commercial auto coverage designed to address third-party claims, bodily injury, property damage, and legal defense.